Funding Agreement 2020-2030

-On 4 June 2015 AgriFutures Australia signed a Funding Agreement with the Australian Government.
+On 5 May 2020 AgriFutures Australia entered into a Funding Agreement with the Australian Government.
 This Funding Agreement sets out expectations about performance, transparency and accountability to levy payers, the Government and the public.

 Indexed list of files